ResourcesTypes of POS systems: features, pros & cons

 Handheld POS systems are widely used in the retail industry.
 They are often seen at events and large retail stores.
 They help eliminate the need to walk up to a cash register to process payments.
 They offer the convenience of processing payments anytime, anywhere.

-What is a Smartphone POS System?
+What Is a Smartphone POS System?

 A smartphone POS system is a dedicated POS app installed on cell phones.
 These POS applications convert cell phones into modern, advanced POS systems that anybody can use anywhere.
 As most smartphones are equipped with cameras, they can also read QR codes, help customers make purchases quickly, and allow for the uploading of product catalogs.